copier-org/copier/docs/configuring.md

 -   CLI flags: `-r`, `-vcs-ref`
 -   Default value: N/A (use latest release)

-When copying or updating from a git-versioned template, indicate which template version to copy.
+When copying or updating from a Git-versioned template, indicate which template version to copy.

 This is stored automatically in the answers file, like this: